woodRock/fishy-business/docs/source/minutes.rst

 Notes:
     * AI effect - as soon as we solve an issue it is no longer considered intelligent.
     * Active devices force solutions to adapt representations with changing complexities.
-    * Real-world application- given the correct constrainted/discretized representation we ca creativly apply randomness to many applications.
+    * Real-world application - given the correct constrainted/discretized representation we ca creativly apply randomness to many applications.
     * Evolution takes shortcuts the programmers were not expecting, we have to gradually evolve our fitness functions to get the desired behaviour.
 Similar to (Lehman 2022).
     * Hardware - Technologies for parallell and distributed computing should allow for harware growth in Evonltionary Computation.
     * Proofs - proofs are very difficult to formulate for real-world problems.
 Engineers can write tests for safety critical systems.
 But it is difficult to find proofs for complex evolutionary computations.